 If you respond "Yes" to the prompt, the rest of that section is presented to allow you to complete it.
 If you respond "No" to the prompt, the next new section is presented.
-You can decide at a later stage to complete any section that you bypass (refer to Section 2.3.5).
+You can decide at a later stage to complete any section that you bypass (refer to Section 2.3.5, "Accessing the Options Menu").